Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey

-One way to approach imposing logical constraints onto KGE methods is to alter the embedding space in some meaningful way, as depicted in Fig. \ref{fig:constraints_embedding}.
-The \textbf{Relational Reasoning Network (R2N)} \cite{marra2021learning}, for example, uses structural relational information as constraints on GNN training, sharing quite similar goals to the previously mentioned R-GCN \cite{schlichtkrull2018modeling} (Section \ref{subsection:embedding_kg_completion}).
-Using the phrase ``relational reasoning in the latent space'' to describe their process, they transform the latent space embeddings in a way that is dependent upon that node’s neighbors in the original space.
+One way to approach imposing logical constraints onto KGE methods is to alter the embedding space in some meaningful way, as depicted in Fig. \ref{fig:constraints_emb_space_or_loss_func} and the leftmost branch of the taxonomy in Fig. \ref{fig:taxonomy}-B. Such approaches are also particularly useful for the \mbox{\refguide} and \mbox{\refhetagg} characteristics.
+The \textbf{Relational Reasoning Network (R2N)} \cite{marra2021learning}, for example, uses structural relational information as constraints on GNN training, sharing quite similar goals to the previously mentioned R-GCN \cite{schlichtkrull2018modeling} (\S\ref{subsection:embedding_kg_completion}).
+Using the phrase ``relational reasoning in the latent space'' to describe their process, they transform the latent space embeddings in a way that is dependent upon each node’s neighbors in the original space.
 They argue that the transformation produces KGEs encoding information about both the individual nodes and the surrounding graph topology.
-In a similar manner to \textbf{R2N}, \textbf{Soft Logical Regularity in Embeddings (SLRE)} \cite{guo2020knowledge} uses soft logical rules as constraints on relation embeddings.
+In a similar manner to \textbf{R2N}, \textbf{Soft Logical Regularity in Embeddings (SLRE)} \cite{guo2020knowledge} uses soft logical rules as constraints on \textit{relation} embeddings.
 These rules are fused into the KGE process by imposing rule-based regularization onto generated embeddings.
-Consequently, embeddings are potentially more useful for generating predictions which are better aligned with domain-specific or logic-based paradigms.
+Consequently, embeddings are potentially more useful for generating predictions aligned with domain-specific or logic-based paradigms.